nlp-uoregon/Okapi/README.md

 ## Dataset Creation

-we perform a data collection process to prepare necessary data for our multilingual framework Okapi in four major steps: , , , and :
+we perform a data collection process to prepare necessary data for our multilingual framework Okapi in four major steps:

 1. **English instruction generation**: Firstly, we obtain 52K instructions for tuning LLMs from Alpaca.
 Then, we apply the Self-Instruct procedure as Alpaca to generate more 106K additional instructions to a larger dataset for our RLHF-based models.
 2. **Instruction Translation**: Given the 158K English instructions from Alpaca